1. Overview

 keyUsage = critical, digitalSignature, keyEncipherment

-The distinguished_name section sets the general information of our certificate.
-There are many more options we can set in this section, but openssl just requires that at least one field is defined in distinguished_name.
+The second distinguished_name section contains the CN field which stands for Common Name.
+It defines the domain name applicable to the certificate.
+There are many more options we can set in this section, but openssl requires that it defines at least one field in distinguished_name.

 The x509_extension section is where we specify the usage, purpose, and domains of our certificate.
-We set extendedKeyUsage and keyUsage to critical to require that our certificate may only be used for the purposes expressly defined therein.
+We set extendedKeyUsage and keyUsage to critical to require that our certificate is used for the purposes expressly defined therein.

 2.2.
 Creating Our Self-Signed Certificate and Private Key

-Now that we’re finished creating our configuration file, we can create our certificate and private key:
+After creating our configuration file, we can now create our certificate and private key:

 $ openssl req -x509 -config config.cnf -newkey rsa:2048 -keyout mykey.pem -out mycert.crt -nodes